Ingram, Williamson help Pelicans hold off Kings 117-110

 By the time Sacramento pulled as close as five on Fox’s floater, just 2:28 remained.
 A pivotal sequence occurred soon after, when Adams tapped an offensive rebound of Bledsoe’s missed 3 out to Ingram, who converted a contested driving layup to make it 110-101 with 1:02 left.

+“I’m sticking to the positive,” Van Gundy said.
+“I’m really happy that we probably don’t have to see De’Aaron Fox again this year. … He’d be the MVP if he played us every game.”

-Harrison Barned had 16 points and 11 rebounds for the Kings, who were done in partly by 15 missed free throws.
+Harrison Barnes had 16 points and 11 rebounds for the Kings, who were done in partly by 15 missed free throws.

+“If we make free throws, then it would be an entirely different game,” said Fox, who missed seven from the foul line.

-Prior to the game, Kings coach Luke Walton sought to convey a heightened sense of urgency to “stop the bleeding.”
+Before the game, Kings coach Luke Walton sought to convey a heightened sense of urgency to “stop the bleeding.”

 “We’ve got to buckle down and put an end to this,” Walton said of the losing streak.